-Finally, WWPP issues individual industrial wastewater discharge permits to more than 164 facilities, and an estimated 86 permits require an evaluation of the potential presence of oil and petroleum related contaminants from the facilities.
-In addition, there are over 2,700 facilities with authorizations to discharge under general permits.
-These general permits include specifications related to chemical and fuel storage areas, which may include petroleum related products, such as appropriate controls and/or monitoring requirements for the runoff from those facility areas.
+Finally, WWPP issues individual industrial wastewater discharge permits to more than 142 facilities, and each permit potentially requires an evaluation of the potential presence of oil and petroleum-related contaminants from the facilities.
+In addition, there are over 2,400 facilities with authorizations to discharge under general permits.
+These general permits include specifications related to chemical and fuel storage areas, which may include petroleum-related products, such as appropriate controls and/or monitoring requirements for the runoff from those facility areas.